 These more active types of transactions are also difficult to execute in a truly arm’s length fashion, which is required for a self-directed IRA LLC or Solo 401(k) plan.

 With the retirement-funded C Corporation, neither of the above is a factor.
 Your corporation can buy/fix/sell homes or build new spec homes without the extreme tax consequences an IRA would encounter.
-The corporation will pay normal rates, which currently max out at 35% and may go lower depending on planned congressional actions.
+The corporation will pay normal rates, which currently max out at 21%.
 As an owner/employee of your corporation, you can be actively engaged in the business, and act as a project manager or even hang drywall and paint if you like.

 Retirement Funds are Just One Piece of the Pie